Recent River Conditions

 Deep River

-Deep River was paddled on May 6, 2023:
+Deep River was paddled early May 2025.

 With the construction of the Rock Riffle Project to mitigate the old and dangerous dam just downstream of Liverpool Road, the crest of the new structure is 2.5 feet lower than was the crest of the old dam, and this has negatively impacted navigability on the 7 miles of Deep River from just below the new railroad bridge at the Rugby Field access site to Liverpool Road.